Cycling-Giro d'Italia, Spanish Vuelta to be held in race-packed October

-Cycling's Giro d'Italia will start on Oct.
+The Giro d'Italia will start on Oct.
 3 and the Spanish Vuelta will be held from Oct.
-20, the International Cycling Union (UCI) said on Tuesday, as it published its heavily revised calendar in the wake of the COVID-19 crisis.
-A number of the top one-day races will also be held in October, making for a frantic month of cycling following the pandemic that has brought almost all of world sport to a halt since March.
+20, the International Cycling Union (UCI) said on Tuesday, as it published a heavily revised calendar in the wake of the COVID-19 crisis.
+A number of top one-day races will also be held in October, making for a frantic month of cycling following the coronavirus pandemic that has brought almost all of world sport to a halt since March.

 - READ MORE ON: